kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Security Model

-On the core CAPI side, the security model for this feature is very straight forward: CAPI controllers only require to read/create/update CAPI resources and those controllers are the only ones that need to modify the CAPI resources.
+On the core CAPI side, the security model for this feature is very straightforward: CAPI controllers only require to read/create/update CAPI resources and those controllers are the only ones that need to modify the CAPI resources.
 Moreover, the controllers that need to perform these actions already have the necessary permissions over the resources they need to modify.

 However, each external updater should define their own security model.
 Depending on the mechanism used to update machines in-place, different privileges might be needed, from scheduling privileged pods to SSH access to the hosts.
 Moreover, external updaters  might need RBAC to read CAPI resources.